 For the following situations, you should always hire a professional restorer to breathe new life into your antique:

-- Damaged artwork is best left to the professionals, according to auction company Caroline Ashleigh Associates.
+- Damaged artwork is best left to the professionals, according to art restoration and conservation company Oliver Brothers.
 This includes cleaning paintings, remounting prints and photographs, and any other touch-ups you might be considering.

 - For antique silver pieces, Phil Dreis of Antique Cupboard has a YouTube video in which he recommends that you hire a professional silversmith to do the work.
 Proper restoration, including fixing dents, repairing bent areas, and replating areas where the base metal is showing, can enhance the value of your items.